NREL/HPC/docs/Documentation/Development/Languages/Python/dask.md

 This install Dask along with common dependencies such as NumPy.
 Additionally, the `dask-jobqueue` package (discussed below), can be installed via:

 ```
-conda install dask-jobqueue
+conda install dask-jobqueue -c conda-forge
 ```

 Further, there is the `dask-mpi` package (also discussed below).
 To ensure compatibility with the system MPI libraries, it is recommended to install `dask-mpi` using pip.
 As such, we recommending installing any conda packages first.  `dask-mpi` depends on `mpi4py`, although we have found that the pip install command does not automatically install `mpi4py`, so we install it explicitly.
 Also, installation of `mpi4py` will link against the system libraries, so the desired MPI library should be loaded first.
-For example:
+In addition, it may be necessary to explicitly specify the MPI compiler driver.
+For example, to install mpi4py on Kestrel using the default programming environment and MPI (PrgEnv-cray using Cray MPICH):

 ```
-module load intel-mpi
+module load PrgEnv-cray
-pip install dask-mpi mpi4py
+env MPICC=cc pip install dask-mpi mpi4py
 ```

 ## Dask single node